jyyulab/SJARACNe/README.md

 ### Using pip
-First install [Python 3.6.1](https://www.python.org/downloads/) and then use the following command to install SJARACNe and the dependencies.
+First install [Python 3.6.1](https://www.python.org/downloads/) and then use the following command to install SJARACNe and dependencies.

 ```$ pip install SJARACNe```